dmlc/wormhole/learn/linear/guide/criteo.md

 sudo service nfs-kernel-server start
 ```

-Finally copy the `pem` file used to access machine to `~/.ssh/id_rsa` so that
+Finally copy the `pem` file used to access this machine to `~/.ssh/id_rsa` so that
-this master machine can ssh to all slaves machines.
+it can ssh to all slaves machines.

 ### Setup the slave nodes

 The slaves nodes are used for the actual computations.
-After create them using the
+After creating them using the
 same key pair used for the master node, save their private IPs in a file, such
 as